fractalleaf/fractalleaf.github.io/content/Algorithms/dlx.md

     0 & 1 & 0 & 0 & 0 & 0 & 1 \\
    \end{bmatrix} $$

-The algorithm works by selecting columns and rows in the matrix, and recursivly reduce it until a solution has been found.
+The algorithm works by selecting columns and rows in the matrix, recursively reducing it as more contraints are incorporated into the partial solution.
+If the algorithm can go no further (either because a solution has been found or because the partial solution is a dead end) the algorithm backtracks and goes down another branch.
+Solutions are returned to the caller.
 Technically, the algorithm is a recursive, depth-first backtracking algorithm.
 The steps of the algorithm are:

 1. If A is empty, the problem is solved; return solution.
 2. Otherwise choose a column, c (deterministically).